 The sumptuous interior is in pristine condition, showing only minor stretching to the driver’s seat leather.
-The dash, instruments, carpets and interior trim appear in perfect order and the classic aluminum shift gate is an authentic Ferrari touch.
+The dash, instruments, carpets and interior trim are in perfect order and the classic aluminum shift gate is an authentic Ferrari touch.
 Front compartment looks great with original carpeting in place.
 Plush headliner and overhead console look perfect.

 The engine compartment shows no evidence of modification or items out of order.